"

 By the end of this section you will be able to:

-• Briefly describe how a primary care provider works with various health care professionals in determining the cause of a disease
+• Briefly describe how a primary care provider collaborates with various health care professionals to determine the cause of a disease.

-All organisms composed of cells, tissues and organs undergo changes in response to environmental or genetic signals.
-Some of these changes are beneficial to an organism, such as when muscles enlarge due to increase workload, or when a callus forms as protection from constant rubbing.
-But what happens when the changes are not beneficial but instead impair the structure or function of part of or the whole organism?
+All organisms, composed of cells, tissues, and organs, undergo changes in response to environmental or genetic signals.
+Some of these changes are beneficial to an organism, such as when muscles enlarge due to increased workload, or when a callus forms to protect against constant rubbing.
+But what happens when the changes are not beneficial, and instead impair the structure or function of a part of or the whole organism?
 These abnormal changes are grouped by their associated signs and symptoms and are defined as a disease when they are not caused by a direct external injury.

-Pathology is the study of abnormal changes to cells, tissues and organs that negatively impacts their structure or function.
-These studies involve recognizing and identifying the abnormal changes, trying to determine the underlying causes and describing the potential effects of the changes.
+Pathology is the study of abnormal changes in cells, tissues and organs that negatively affect their structure or function.
+These studies involve recognizing and identifying abnormal changes, trying to determine their underlying causes and describing their potential effects.
 Because of this, pathologists play an important role in the identification of disease processes and the confirmation of disease.

 This figure shows the normal appearance of the lining of the aorta and the changes to appearance in mild atheropsclerosis